STATWORX/blog/lakehouse_performance/article.md

 # Naive Considerations on Delta Lake querying

 Lakehouse is a prominent data approach to manage huge volumes.
 The main idea is the use of the columnar format parquet, put some metadata on top of that to basically ensure transactional writes and store it to cheap storage (object storages like S3, ADLS, etc).
-When I was working with that approach, I questioned the efficiency of the approach and my naive understanding was that all data would always to be read to process the data, to query it for reporting purposes.
+When I was working with that approach, I questioned the efficiency of the approach and my naive understanding was that all data would always to be read to process the data or to query it for reporting purposes.
 (Disclamer: this is not true).
 This is a uncovering.
 First of all, I want to introduce main requirements from batch processing and ad-hoc querying, then move level by level to see what features are given.
+The main optimizations take place on the parquet level.

 ## Different requirements ad-hoc queries vs. batch processing
 With ad-hoc queries an interface for a user/application is meant that can quasi-randomly execute queries on some data sets.